Rialto Center for the Arts: History

 In the fall of 1916, a 925-seat theater, the Southeast's largest movie house, opened in the Central Business District (and the original theater district) of Atlanta.
-The theater was called the "Rialto," which is defined as an exchange or a marketplace.
-The Rialto continued to operate throughout the Depression, and at one point even boasted the largest electric sign south of New York City above its marquee.
-In 1962, the original theater building was torn down, and a new 1,200-seat Rialto was erected on the same site.
+The theater was named the "Rialto," which is defined as an exchange or a marketplace.
+The Rialto continued to operate throughout the Depression, and at one point even claimed to have the largest electric sign south of New York City above its marquee.
+In 1962, the original theater building was torn down, and a new 1,200-seat Rialto was built on the same site.
 It was the first movie theater to be constructed in downtown Atlanta in 35 years and remained open until 1989 before falling victim to a declining downtown economy.

 In 1991, Dr. Richard Koehler, then-director of the School of Music at Georgia State University, was approached by a real estate consultant about relocating the School to several vacant buildings in the block bounded by Forsyth, Luckie, Fairlie, and Poplar streets.

-Following a successful $14-million fund-raising campaign, led by Georgia State University President Carl V. Patton and A.W.
-"Bill" Dahlberg, a GSU alumnus and then-president of the Southern Company, construction began in the fall of 1994 on the old Rialto Theater and the adjacent Haas-Howell and Standard Buildings.
-Extensive renovations were needed.
+After a successful $14 million fundraising effort led by Georgia State University President Carl V. Patton and GSU alumnus and former Southern Company President A.W.
+"Bill" Dahlberg, the old Rialto Theatre and the nearby Haas-Howell and Standard Buildings were demolished and rebuilt in the autumn of 1994.
+There was a need for extensive remodeling.

 In March 1996, the reopening of the 833-seat Rialto Center for the Performing Arts took place.
-The 1960s-era Rialto Theater was transformed into a performance venue.
+The 1960s-era Rialto Theater was rebuilt and transformed into a performance venue.

 The Rialto Center for the Arts now boasts superb acoustics after the theater's roof was raised 12 feet.
 Interior renovations included a larger lobby to handle patrons; box office facilities; ADA-accessible improvements; a new stage with a proscenium; an orchestra pit; and 833 new seats.
 The eight-floor Haas-Howell Building houses the backstage facilities, the Dahlberg Room (the theatre's Green Room), and administrative offices for the Rialto Center on the second and third floors.